FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Creating_transfers_Start_here/Write_transfer_modes.md

 ## Write transfer mode

-There are two write transfer modes, *Open* and *Closed*, which are described in this section.
+There are two write transfer modes, Open and Closed, which are described in this section.

 <span id="Write_transfer_closed_mode"></span>